-When I saw that a rendition of Berlioz’s choral symphony Romeo and Juliet was on the LSO calendar for November I was really excited.
+When I saw that the LSO were to perform Berlioz's Romeo and Juliet, I was really excited.
 However, when I shared my enthusiasm with my friends I was met with deadpan expressions, and raised eyebrows: ‘Another Romeo and Juliet?
 Really?’
 I refused to accept this, and thus I was inspired to write this article, to convince everyone why Berlioz’s Romeo and Juliet is absolutely, 100%, 10/10 worth seeing.

 1. He was inspired to write this after finding his very own Juliet … literally.